-In this study we investigate the feasibility of introducing crustal overtone measurements to improve estimates of crustal structure within the context of a tomographic inversion.
-In section 2, we present a discussion of the physical characteristics, structural sensitivity, and excitation of crustal higher modes.
+In this study, we investigate the feasibility of introducing crustal overtone measurements to improve estimates of crustal structure within the context of a tomographic inversion.
+In Section 2, we present a discussion of the physical characteristics, structural sensitivity and excitation of crustal higher modes.
 We show that higher modes are expected to be best observed in regions with thick crust and with significant seismicity beneath the shallow crust.
-Based on these results, we have concentrated observational efforts on Central Asia and, as discussed in section 3, constructed a new data set of observations of the dispersion of the first crustal overtone between about 7 sec and 18 sec period for about 500 paths in Central Asia.
-In sections 4 and 5, we show first-overtone group velocity maps for Rayleigh and Love waves from 10 sec to 17 sec period and demonstrate the effect of including this information on the estimated shear velocity structure of the crust and uppermost mantle.
+Based on these results, we have concentrated observational efforts on Central Asia and, as discussed in Section 3, constructed a new data set of observations of the dispersion of the first crustal overtone between approximately a 7- and 18-s period for approximately 500 paths in Central Asia.
+In Sections 4 and 5, we show first-overtone group velocity maps for Rayleigh and Love waves from a 10- to 17-s period and demonstrate the effect of including this information on the estimated shear velocity structure of the crust and uppermost mantle.